ppeble/emissary-ingress.dev/content/en/docs/2.5/topics/running/statistics/index.md

 # Statistics and monitoring

-$productName$ collects many statistics internally, and makes it easy to direct this information to a statistics and monitoring tool of your choice.
+Emissary collects many statistics internally, and makes it easy to direct this information to a statistics and monitoring tool of your choice.
 As an example, for a given service `usersvc`, here are some interesting statistics to investigate:

 - `envoy.cluster.usersvc.upstream_rq_total` is the total
-  number of requests that `usersvc` has received via $productName$.
+  number of requests that `usersvc` has received via Emissary.
 The rate of change of this value is one basic measure of service utilization, i.e. requests per second.
 - `envoy.cluster.usersvc.upstream_rq_2xx` is the total number
   of requests to which `usersvc` responded with an HTTP response